Slavery and human trafficking statement

 Slavery and Human Trafficking Statement

-This statement sets out the steps that Nampak Plastics Europe Ltd have taken reasonable steps to ensure that slavery and human trafficking is not taking place in any of its supply chains or part of our business.
+This statement is made pursuant to section 54 of the Modern Slavery Act 2015 and sets out steps that Nampak Plastics Europe Ltd have taken reasonable steps to ensure that slavery and human trafficking is not taking place in any of its supply chains or part of our business.

 We are a UK manufacturer of HDPE plastic bottles to the dairy and juice industry.
 Nampak Plastics Europe Ltd is a subsidiary of its parent company, Nampak Ltd, based in South Africa.